-The Group receives either a fixed initial fee plus continuing annual fees or a fixed fee for a perpetual licensing period for licensing the Group's name, E-testing platform, ongoing technical support, unspecific system upgrades and training to authorized test centers' staff.
+The Group receives either a fixed initial fee plus continuing annual fees or a fixed fee for a perpetual licensing period for using the Group's brand name and E-testing platform; providing ongoing technical support and unspecific system upgrades; and providing training to authorized test centers' staff.
 Initial fees and fees for perpetual period are recognized ratably over the expected licensing period of 10 years, during which the Group is expected to have continuing involvement with the authorized test centers.
 Management estimates the expected licensing period based on its historical retention experience, factoring in the expected level of future competition, the risk of technological obsolescence, technological innovation, and the expected changes in the social environment.